simonroope/blockchain-developer-bootcamp-final-project/README.md

 Run `npm install` to install all the dependencies in the package.json file (Truffle build and smart contract dependencies)

-Run local testnet in port 8545 with an Ethereum client, e.g. Ganache
+Run local testnet on port 8545 with an Ethereum client, e.g. Ganache

 Deploy the smart contracts to the local testnet: `truffle migrate --network develop`